Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The Q -conditions imply primitive stability

-\begin{proof} We can suppose we are in one of the two configurations depicted in Figure \ref{fig:hypNotInt}, where $\Delta$ and $\Perp(\Delta,\P')$ are diameters of $B^3$.
-After reducing to the $2$-dimensional subspace spanned by $\Delta$ and $\Perp(\Delta,\Q)$, and recalling the characterization of orthogonality in terms of polars in the projective model of $\H$, one can prove using elementary trigonometry that the Euclidean diameter of $\Q$ in this configuration is given by the formula
+\begin{proof} We suppose that we are in the configuration depicted in Figure \ref{fig:hypNotInt}, where $\Delta$ and $\Perp(\Delta,\P')$ are diameters of $B^d$.
+Let $\Pi$ be the projective subspace spanned by $\Delta$ and $\Perp(\Delta,\Q)$, we will denote by $B^2$ the intersection $B^d\cap\Pi$, and by $\Cc$ the circle $\partial B^2$.
+We claim that the Euclidean diameter of $\Q$ in $B^d$ is the length of the interval $\Q\cap B^2$.
+Indeed, since $\Q$ is a ball obtained by intersecting $B^d$ with a hyperplane, its diameter is the length of its intersection with any $2$-dimensional subspace containing the Euclidean center $O$ of $B^d$, which is the case of $\Pi$ since we assumed that $\Delta\subset\Pi$ is a diameter of $B^d$.

-where $d$ is the Euclidean length of $\Perp(\Delta,\Q)$, and $h$ is the Euclidean length of its segment from $Q$ to the closest endpoint.
+Therefore, it is enough to work in $B^2$ and find the Euclidean length of the segment $\overline{\Q\cap B^2}$.
+We take the notations introduced in Figure \ref{fig:eucDiamOfHypComputation}, and we let $d$ be the Euclidean length of $\Perp(\Delta,\Q)$ and $h$ be the Euclidean length of the segment $JN$.
+We also choose Euclidean coordinates such that $O$ is the origin, $\Delta$ is the $x$-axis, and $B^2$ is the unit disk.
+Elementary euclidean geometry (as explained in the caption of Figure \ref{fig:eucDiamOfHypComputation}) give the coordinates of the points $P$ and $J$, which allows to find the coordinates of $J_1$ and $J_2$ by finding for which $t\in\R$ does the point $P + t PJ$ lie in the circle $\Cc$.
+If we let $t_1$ and $t_2$ be the solutions of the associated quadratic equation, we want to compute the length of